 The River City Chorus is an Exeter based Acappella and Barbershop group formed in 1992.
 We perform across Devon and the surrounding areas at weddings, social events and in local and national competitions.

-We currently have about 30 members who come from all walks of life and who travel to sing with us from all parts of Devon and Somerset.
+We currently have about 30 members who come from all walks of life and who travel to sing with us from all parts of Devon and Somerset and new members are always welcome.

-We are a friendly and welcoming group.
-We have a lot of fun but with a strong commitment to improving our performance.
+We are a friendly and welcoming group and have a lot of fun but with a strong commitment to improving our performance.
 We sing a wide variety of songs, ranging from the romantic to easy beat and up tempo – spanning all the decades from 1910.

 Carole’s involvement with music began at the age of 5, when she started piano lessons.
 Singing lessons followed at the age of 11, and both these activities have played a major part in her life ever since.